Pictures Slideshow: Brain Foods That Help You Concentrate

 Sugar is your brain's preferred fuel source -- not table sugar, but glucose, which your body processes from the sugars and carbs you eat.
 That's why a glass of something sweet to drink can offer a short-term boost to memory, thinking, and mental ability.

 Have too much, though, and memory can be impaired -- along with the rest of you.
 Go easy on the sugar so it can enhance memory without packing on the pounds.

 Eat Breakfast to Fuel Your Brain

 Tempted to skip breakfast?
 Studies have found that eating breakfast may improve short-term memory and attention.
-Students who eat breakfast tend to perform significantly better than those who don't.
-Foods at the top of researchers' brain fuel list include high-fiber whole grains, dairy, and fruits.
+Students who eat it tend to perform better than those who don’t.
+Foods at the top of researchers' brain-fuel list include high-fiber whole grains, dairy, and fruits.
 Just don't overeat; researchers also found high-calorie breakfasts appear to hinder concentration.